samiralam/rules-compendium/docs/phb/6-equipment/index.md

 ### Food, Drink, and Lodging

-The Food, Drink, and Lodging table gives prices for food and a single night’s lodging.
-Prices for daily lodging and meals are included in your lifestyle’s expenses.
+The Food, Drink, and Lodging table gives prices for food and a single night's lodging.
+Prices for daily lodging and meals are included in your lifestyle's expenses.

 #### Food, Drink, and Lodging